roytang/blog/content/quotes/sig.md

 "How much longer are you willing to fight?"

-"I&#x27;ll fight to my last breath, until I reach my limit, until I have nothing more to give."
+"I'll fight to my last breath, until I reach my limit, until I have nothing more to give."

 "And after that?
 What then?"

-"I&#x27;ll fight some more."
+"I'll fight some more."

 ---

 "I want nothing more than to

- Sit outside heaven&#x27;s door
+ Sit outside heaven's door

  And listen to you breathing

- It&#x27;s where I wanna be"
+ It's where I wanna be"

 ---

-"So, what&#x27;s your New Year&#x27;s resolution?"
+"So, what's your New Year's resolution?"

 "I resolve to live life on purpose, to take control of my fate, to seize each day as if it were my last.
 I will be reckless.
 I will be daring.
 I will be strong.
 I will challenge fate.
 I will defy the gods.
 Or I will die trying."

-"...Why can&#x27;t you just quit smoking or go on a diet like ordinary people?"
+"...Why can't you just quit smoking or go on a diet like ordinary people?"

-"It&#x27;s like you don&#x27;t know me at all.
+"It's like you don't know me at all.
 Life is too short to be ordinary."

 ---